The 9 Best Things to Do in Red Rock Canyon State Park, California

 An area that reminds of imposing hoodoos of Bryce Canyon National Park, Red Rock Canyon State Park shares one more similarity with its famous Utah’s look-alike.
 The park is relatively small, only 27,000 acres.
 You can see and photograph the mesmerizing desert buttes from different angles in a couple of hours.
 It may take an additional hour or two to hike some of the easiest trails.

 Visitors that randomly stumbled upon the vibrant formations while driving along Highway 14 can fit the entire Red Rock Canyon State Park experience in a few minutes.
-The vivid desert rocks of Hagen Canyon with an adjacent parking lot make for a quick sightseeing stop and a short hike up the cliffs.
+The vivid desert rocks of Hagen Canyon with an adjacent parking lot can also serve as a relaxing day excursion from Los Angeles.

 I don’t think even campers who stay at Red Rock Canyon State Park get to experience as much as we did in just one day.